 you should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
-The agreement should state how and by whom the broker will be paid.
-You have the right to choose the type of representation, if any, you wish to receive.
-Your payment of a fee to a broker does not necessarily establish that the broker represents you.
-If you have any questions regarding the duties and responsibilities of the broker, you should resolve those questions before proceeding.
+The agreement should state how and by whom the broker will be paid, You have the right to choose the type of representation, if any, you wish to receive.
+Your payment of a fee to a broker does not necessarily establish that the broker represents you, if you have any questions regarding the duties and responsibilities of the broker, you should resolve those questions before proceeding.

-Real estate licensee asks that you acknowledge receipt of this information about brokerage services for the licensee's records.

-Buyer, Seller, Landlord or Tenant
+Real Estate licensee asks that you acknowledge receipt of this information about brokerage services for the licensee's records.
+The real estate licensee providing you with this form a lows: I represent the Buyer, Seller, Tenant or Landlord. vises you of the licensee's agency relationship regarding the property described as fol Buyer, Seller, Landlord or Tenant Date

-Date

-Texas Real Estate Brokers and Salespersons are licensed and regulated by the Texas Real Estate Commission (TREC).
-If you have a question or complaint regarding a real estate licensee, you should contact TREC at P.O.
-Box 12188, Austin, Texas 78711-2188 or 512-465-3960.
+Texas Real Estate brokers and salesmen are licensed and regulated by the Texas Real Estate Commission (TREC).
+If you have a question or complaint regarding a real state licensee, you should contact TREC at P. O. Box 12188, Austin, Texas 78711-2188 or 512-465-3960